United House of Prayer for All People

+Etymology

 The first portion of the name is derived from Isaiah 56:7 where God says: "Mine house shall be called a house of prayer for all people."
+This is taken literally i.e., that God's church should be named the “House of Prayer for All People”.
 (This is also found in Matthew 21:13, Mark 11:17, and Luke 19:46).
 The latter part is taken from "Acts 4:10–12 and Ephesians 2:20, which discusses Christian salvation as being built on a figurative cornerstone, or rock," which "is believed to be the teachings of Jesus Christ as preached by the Apostle Peter."

-The United House of Prayer for All People believes that the word church means a group of Christians who are believers and worshippers in Christ and that the modern definition of church as a building, denomination, or institution is unbiblical according to the writings of the Holy Scriptures as recorded in Acts 9:31."
-Therefore, the United House of Prayer does not see itself as a denomination.
+Unique Honorific Bishop titles

+The followers and members of the United House of Prayer for All People Church on the Rock of the Apostolic Faith refer to their presiding Bishop as "Sweet Daddy".